 After our friend Jess looked over the blog, she asked us "what are the top five things you do to be green?"
 Ian and I started rattling a few things off, but I realized our list is a good resource to have here.

 Please know, the last thing we want is to send you on a guilt trip.
 These are just the things we've managed to fit in our lives.
-While reading creation care books, I've felt bad about using a clothes dryer and not composting.
-But the same situation that prevents us from composting and line drying clothes allows us to live car-less, something green folks in rural areas can't do.
-Just remember to "reduce, reuse, recycle" (in that order).
+While reading creation care books, I've felt bad about using a clothes dryer and tossing food scraps.
+But the same situation that prevents us from line drying clothes and composting allows us to live car-less, something green folks in rural areas can't do.
+Just remember to reduce, reuse, recycle (in that order).
 Live simply: consume less, reuse whenever possible, and then recycle what's left.

 Sell the car.
-We picked our apartment based on proximity to the T, and have a ZipCar membership for when we do need wheels (plus ZipCar offers hybrids).
+We picked our apartment based on proximity to the T, and have a ZipCar membership for when we do need wheels (ZipCar even offers hybrids).

 Fly only when necessary.
-We fly home, but use the train/bus for closer destinations.
+We try to use the train/bus for closer destinations.

 Choose organic.
-We use Boston Organics, and go for organic options when we can.
-We aren't 100% organic because of budget constraints, but 50% is better than 0%.
+We use Boston Organics for produce and choose the organic option when feasible.
+While we aren't 100% organic, 50% is better than 0%.

 Shop at Trader Joe's.
 All TJ label products have no artificial flavors, colors, preservatives, genetically modified ingredients, MSG, or trans fats.